Green Chile Chicken Enchilada Pasta is made all in one pan for easy clean up! Chicken, pasta and green chiles in a creamy, cheesy sauce.

-This one pan Green Chile Chicken Enchilada Pasta is based on a favorite recipe of mine that my cousin makes.
-It’s her specialty and the one I always would ask for it any time I would go to visit.
-While hers is a traditional enchilada casserole, my version is made with Rotini pasta.
+This one pan Green Chile Chicken Enchilada Pasta is based an enchilada casserole that my family loves, only instead of tortillas, it’s made with Rotini pasta.
 It’s rich and creamy, with just enough spicy to make it interesting!

 Like all of my one pot meals, this pasta is a quick and easy option for busy weeknights, and it makes a great Sunday supper too.
 Served with a salad on the side, it’s a hearty meal that will quickly become a family favorite.